Anaplan Use-Case 4: Linear Interpolation

 Every year end, the Sales, Marketing, and Manufacturing departments seek R&D department’s help in estimating quantity of anti-diabetic drug required for 9 future years, so that they can prepare for required personnel and infrastructure to support the expected future supply.

-It is the month of November in 2024.
-The R&D department already has information about Total Addressable Market (TAM) for 9 future years in each of the country the firm operates in.
+It is the month of November 2024.
+The R&D department already has information about the Total Addressable Market (TAM) for 9 future years in each of the countries the firm operates in.

-R&D Head gets partial market share information from sales and marketing departments.
+R&D Head gets partial market share information from the sales and marketing departments.

-1) Actual market share (for the year 2024) from sales department, and
+1) Actual market share (for the year 2024) from the sales department, and

-2) Expected market share (for the year 2033) from marketing department.
+2) Expected market share (for the year 2033) from the marketing department.

 R&D department has been tasked to fill in the intermediate years (2025 through 2032) with an assumption that the company can linearly increase its market share each year to reach the target set for 2033, setting up stage for a classic linear interpolation problem.